 The average high temperature in Bilbao in February is 58 degrees, with the temp falling to 41 degrees at night.

-If you thought Bilbao was wet in February, wait until you get to Galicia and Asturias.
+If you thought Bilbao was wet in February, wait until you get to Galicia and Asturias in Northwest Spain.
 If you don't like the rain, your days will be ruined more often than not if you visit this month.

 The average maximum temperature in Santiago de Compostela in February is 54 degrees, with the low right at 40 degrees.

-Without a doubt, the most important event in February is the carnival, which usually (but not always) takes place in this month.
+Without a doubt, the most important event in February is the carnival, which usually (but not always) takes place during this month.
 Check the calendar to make sure before you go.
-Here are some other top events in Spain in February.
+Here are some other top events in Spain in February: